 Sexual abuse cases are viewed very seriously in law and cases of this nature are usually heard by the crown court.
 The nature of individual cases and resulting police investigations will determine whether this is the most appropriate course of action.

 The Serious Crime Act – which was introduced in 2015 – now specifically prohibits the use of coercive or controlling behaviour within a familial environment.
 A wide variety of examples of psychological, emotional and financial abuse are now clearly addressed in law which means the following acts are now prohibited under this law:

 - Reading private emails, texts or social media messages

 - Taking control over aspects of someone’s life, such as what they wear and when they can leave their property

-Investigations into this new offence will often involve the collection of evidence such as social media records, text messages and interactions with support services, which means that investigations will almost certainly be intrusive
+- Withholding money or preventing someone from earning money – investigations into this new offence will often involve the collection of evidence such as social media records, text messages and interactions with support services, which means that investigations will almost certainly be intrusive

 What should you do if you are accused of domestic assault?

 Police investigations into domestic assault charges will always be emotionally taxing, often intrusive and potentially very distressing, particularly where children are involved.

 It’s vital that you act upon specialist legal advice from the very first instance you are aware an investigation may arise, as due to the nature of cases it is easy to act emotionally or jeopardise your legal standing through misjudgement, which could reduce your ability to achieve a positive outcome.